 Sadly, most of us don’t use those words in a way that serves our soul.
 There are countless ways that we silence ourselves or water down our experiences: social obligations, guilt, insecurity, a mindset full of lack and fear, shame, family dynamics, community expectations, peer pressure, our own internalized judgment.

 Why is this important and how can we begin to find and strengthen our voice?
-Well, the good news is I made a video for you.

 When you give yourself permission to get crystal clear about your yes and your no, especially in the context of your sexual self, things begin to shift.